chiazo/word-adder/README.md

 # Word-Adder
 A JS program that originally parsed igbo words + definitions and now updates spanish vocab lists hosted on google sheets to include defintions & example sentences

+## Instructions
+1. git clone this repository
+2. follow this [tutorial](https://www.fastcomet.com/tutorials/nodejs/google-spreadsheet-package) to get your credential JSON & add it to your repo
+3. Save this file as **`client_secret.json`**
+4. Add the a variable named **`spread_id`** to the JSON file and initalize its value with your Google Sheet id (found in its url)
+5. in the terminal, run `node scrape.js` and follow the CLI instructions

 ## Built With
 * [google-spreadsheet](https://www.npmjs.com/package/google-spreadsheet) - js google sheets api wrapper